SamzZzui/metadata/README.md

 ---

+# 🛡️ License

+This project is licensed under the MIT License.
+Feel free to modify and use it, but please give credit to SamzZzui.

+---

 # 📬 Contact

+Author: SamzZzui

-For issues or suggestions, open a GitHub issue in this repository.
+For any issues, open a GitHub issue in the repository.